BitcoinDesign/Guide/guide/getting-started/9-personal-finance.md

 For small, frequent payments we generally accept more risk in exchange for convenience.
 It becomes more important to quickly execute a transaction than protecting the money involved from as many attack vectors as possible.
 While we wouldn’t carry our life savings in our pockets, we are comfortable doing so with small amounts, as it is does not have a big impact on us if they are lost or stolen.
 So not only do we take much fewer security precautions, financial service providers like banks do the same.
 One example is that you may not need to sign or enter the PIN for credit card payments if the amount is below $25.
 The only thing that may be required to transact is entering a 4-digit PIN or authentication via face recognition.

 {% include image.html
-   image = "/assets/images/guide/getting-started/daily-spending-wallet-setup.png"
+   image = "/assets/images/guide/getting-started/personal-finance/daily-spending-wallet-setup.jpg"
+   retina = "/assets/images/guide/getting-started/personal-finance/daily-spending-wallet-setup@2x.jpg"
    alt-text = "Mobile and desktop wallets" caption = "For daily spending, users may use a dedicated mobile wallet they regularly refill from a primary wallet that is better secured." width = 1600 height = 800
 %}

 Most stores (online and offline) don't accept bitcoin, so buying coffee is not a very realistic use case for most of us.
 When that time arrives, users who already pay via smartphone app or NFC-enabled credit card can easily switch to bitcoin wallet apps.
 A common scenario could be that users create dedicated mobile bitcoin (and lightning) wallets for on-the-go payments, in addition to having separate wallets for larger amounts.
 Similar to having a bank account and regularly taking out cash at an ATM, users could refill their mobile wallets.
 From a security perspective, the mobile wallet may use seedless private key storage, meaning that private keys are hidden from the user and stored on the device with an encrypted backup on a cloud storage provider.
-The primary wallet however would be more strongly secured with a hardware wallet or even a multi signature configuration.
+The primary wallet however would be more strongly secured with a [hardware wallet]({% link guide/getting-started/14-hardware.md %}#hardware-wallets) or even a multi signature configuration.
 This would mirror the primary focus of convenience over security.
 Beyond key management, payment interactions could be identical to what users are already familiar with.

 ## Monthly budgeting

 <div class="center" markdown="1">

 {% include image.html
-   image = "/assets/images/guide/getting-started/groceries.png"
+   image = "/assets/images/guide/getting-started/personal-finance/groceries.png"
+   retina = "/assets/images/guide/getting-started/personal-finance/groceries@2x.jpg"
    alt-text = "Alternative text"
    width = 100
    height = 100